nilmtk/nilmtk/docs/manual/user_guide/install.md

 ### Install on Windows

 - Install [Anaconda](https://store.continuum.io/cshop/anaconda/), which bundles togther most of the required packages.
 Please download Anaconda for Python 2.7.x.
-We do not currently support Python 3.

 - Install [git](http://git-scm.com/download/win) client.
 You may need to add `git.exe` to your path in order to run nilmtk tests.